What is EPIDIOLEX?

 How is EPIDIOLEX taken?

-EPIDIOLEX is an oral solution that should be taken consistently with or without food, twice daily.
+EPIDIOLEX is an oral solution that is taken twice daily.
+It should be administered consistently with respect to meals.

 Does EPIDIOLEX interact with my other medications?